simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

     - Use discount code `SIMEONSECURITY_GNSS` for an additional 5% discount.

 - **Unicorecomm UM982**
-Capable of up to 80% of the Onocoy rewards.
+Capable of 80%-90% of the Onocoy rewards if installed correctly.
 100% is possible after planned future firmware update.
+Fimware updates are dependent on the manufacture of the device providing them.
+Unicorecomm will not provide them to the public.
   - [UM982 M.2](https://gnss.store/um982-gnss-modules/242-elt0215.html)
     - Unicorecomm UM982 Based, Triple Band L1, L2 and L5.
     - May not be recognized by all systems, it uses USB protocols over M.2